mroman42/granasatClient/README.md

 will try to recover the connection if it were cut.
 Anyway, the client can be used without connection, and the changed parameters are sent to the server when the connection is restored.

-## Do you want to know more about us?
+## Do you want to know more about GranaSAT?
 See more information at [GranaSAT website](http://granasat.ugr.es).
 Like our fanpage at [Facebook](http://www.facebook.com/granasat).
 Follow us on Twitter: [@granaSAT](http://twitter.com/GranaSAT).